 If you're working and paying in to Social Security through payroll taxes, then you're earning credits toward retirement benefits.
 Eligibility for the program is based on the number of credits you have, while the benefit amount is based on how much you earn over your working life.
 Keep the Social Security credits in mind while you're planning for retirement.

-You earn a Social Security work credit by earning $1,130 and paying Social Security taxes on that money.
-You can earn a maximum four credits a year.
+You earn one Social Security work credit by earning $1,360 and paying Social Security taxes on that money.
+You can earn a maximum four Social Security credits a year.
 On your paycheck, Social Security taxes appear in the little box marked "FICA," which stands for Federal Insurance Contributions Act.
-As of 2012, employees paid 4.2 percent of their gross income towards Social Security, while their employers paid 6.2 percent.
-If you're self-employed, you pay the full 10.4 percent through self-employment taxes.
+As of 2018, employees paid 6.2 percent of their gross income towards Social Security, and employers are required to match that.
+If you're self-employed, you pay the full 12.4 percent through self-employment taxes.

-In order to qualify for Social Security retirement, you need a minimum of 40 credits.
+In order to qualify for benefits at retirement, you need a minimum of 40 Social Security credits.
 You can earn these credits at any time; old credits don't expire, although Social Security regularly raises the amount of money you need to make to earn a credit.
-Since you can only earn four credits a year, for most people this means you must work in at least 10 calendar years to be eligible for retirement.
+Since you can only earn four credits a year, for most people this means you must work at least 10 calendar years to be eligible for retirement.
 If you reach retirement age and still don't have sufficient credits, you can continue to accumulate them by working and earning.

 As the spouse or child of a covered worker, you can draw survivor's benefits if that worker dies.
 In order to be eligible for these benefits, the deceased worker must accumulate a minimum number of credits, which rises gradually as the worker gets older.
+Nobody needs more than 40 credits, which is 10 years of work.
 Under a special rule, survivors may also draw benefits if the deceased worker has earned at least six credits in the three years before his death.